kinode-dao/core_tests/README.md

 The purpose of running twice is to demonstrate the input syntax for tests.
 Tests are process packages with one process within.
 They accept a `TesterRequest::Run` `Request`.
-They are input to the `uqdev run-tests` script via a `tests.toml` file.
+They are input to the `kit run-tests` script via a `tests.toml` file.

 The `tests.toml` file is an array of tests.
 Each test will have the runtime reset to a fresh boot at the start.